fourkitchens/evercurrent/README.md

 You can disable the server's validation of the URL, on your site settings at the Evercurrent Server.
 This will make the server only validate your API key.

-**Warning:** This may lead to the Evercurrent Server to accept updates from any dev environments you have that is configured with the key.
+**Warning:** This may lead to the Evercurrent Server to accept updates from any dev environments you have that are configured with the key.

 ### Configure key in settings.php
 You can also configure your key directly in settings.php: